Industrial Stroboscopes and Videoscopes

-Our solutions and equipment
+Our suppliers, solutions and equipments

 Whether you need an extra light-weight hand held stroboscope or a stationary heavy system, we can make it happen.
-The impressive selection of our business partner, Elmed, ensures that all strobe testing needs can be met.
+The impressive selection of our business partner, ELMED, ensures that all strobe testing needs can be met.
 Elmed, unlike many competitors, do it all by themselves: they research, design, produce and test their own equipment.
 All to make sure the quality is always excellent.
 We like that.

 We offer following stroboscope types in Scandinavia and Baltics:

 - Compact hand-held stroboscopes